 P.O.
 Box 1030

 Each purchaser will be responsible for their own legal costs associated with the purchase of a property, and you are welcomed to engage your own legal representation.

-Spacious, titled, lake properties with no time requirements to build that are zoned Recreational Resort, providing maximal flexibility to enjoy with an RV, park model, cabin or lake home.
+Spacious, titled, lake properties with no time requirements to build that are zoned Resort Residential, providing maximal flexibility to enjoy with an RV, park model, cabin, or lake home.

-Yes, The RM of Loreburn maintain the main access road and internal subdivision roads throughout all seasons.
+Yes, the RM of Loreburn maintains the main access road an internal subdivision roads throughout all seasons.

 Click here to learn more about Lake Diefenbaker.

 Yes!
-The Water Security Agency (WSA) requirements and any associated permitting is the responsibility of the individual lot owner.
+Docks and boat lifts are permitted at Sunset Beach.
+The Water Security Agency (WSA) requirements and associated permitting is the responsibility of the individual lot owner.

 You can find the Aquatic Habitat Protection Permit Guidelines here.

 Further documentation is available at the Water Security Agency website.

 Sunset Beach at Lake Diefenbaker has a boat launch exclusively for property owners, providing convenient, easy lake access all season long in a safe and sheltered inland harbor.